lzdrojewski/cat_herder/README.md

 ## We Think About Impact
 - **Consistency**: Are you able to deliver work that matters not just once but does so sustainably over time?
 - **Velocity**: What's the rate at which you deliver impact, not just the cumulative impact you have achieved.
-- **Ownership**: Think long term and take ownership of what and how you deliver impact in line with Jack Henry's objectives.
+- **Ownership**: Think long term and take ownership of what and how you deliver impact in line with big picture objectives.
 - **Accountability**: Everyone is accountable for delivering impact.
 More senior levels are held more directly accountable for the business impact of their decisions and actions.
 - **Materiality**: You deliver what you said you would deliver by the time you committed to deliver it.
 - **Force Multipliers**: Individually, we're accountable for impact, but what would happen if you actively help your wider team create impact?
 What happens when we radiate positivity?